vtorresortiz/chroma-ui/README.md

 # chroma setup
 PoC using React, NodeJS and nodegui.
-App can set a static color for using in chroma mouse and keyboard from razer
+App can set a static color to use in chroma mouse and keyboard from razer

 # Install dependencies
 npm install